gabrieleilertsen/hdrcnn/README.md

 **[UPDATE, 2017-10-19]:** There are now parameters available that have been trained with images that include JPEG compression artifacts.
 These can be downloaded [here](http://hdrv.org/hdrcnn/material/hdrcnn_params_compr.npz).
 If the images for reconstruction contain compression artifacts, these parameters makes for a substantial improvement in reconstruction quality as compared to the previous parameters.
 However, if the input images contain no compression artifacts we recommend to use the [original parameters](http://hdrv.org/hdrcnn/material/hdrcnn_params.npz) as these allow for a slight advantage in terms of reconstructed details.

 #### Controlling the reconstruction
 The HDR reconstruction with the CNN is completely automatic, with no parameter calibration needed.
-However, in some situations it may be beneficial to be able to control how bright the reconstructed pixels well be.
+However, in some situations it may be beneficial to be able to control how bright the reconstructed pixels will be.
 To this end, there is a simple trick that can be used to allow for such control.

 Given the input image **x**, the CNN prediction **y = f(x)** can be controlled somewhat by altering the input image with an exponential/gamma function, and inverting this after the reconstruction,